-As you are already aware, four-wheeler insurance is purchased to financially secure a car from unforeseen risks like a road accident.
-If you no longer own the car, there is no point in keeping the motor insurance policy with you.
+As you know, four-wheeler insurance is purchased to financially secure a car from unforeseen risks like a road accident.
+If you no longer own the vehicle, there is no point in keeping the motor insurance policy with you.

-Thus, when you sell your car, you must ensure that the vehicle’s new owner gets your four-wheeler insurance policy transferred to his/ her name.
+Thus, when you sell your car, you must ensure the vehicles new owner gets your four-wheeler insurance policy transferred to his/ her name.
 If you are the one buying a second-hand car, make sure to get the ongoing motor insurance policy transferred to your name.

 Besides, there are two reasons why you should transfer your car policy:

 If you have purchased a second-hand car, it is important to get the existing insurance policy for the car transferred to your name to avoid any future liabilities.
-In case you have an accident with your second-hand car resulting in third party liabilities, you won’t be able to file a third-party claim as you did not get the policy transferred to your name.
+If you have an accident with your second-hand car, resulting in third-party liabilities, you wont be able to file a third-party claim as you did not get the policy transferred to your name.
 As a result, you will have to pay off your third party liabilities on your own.

-Besides, a transfer of car insurance is required because, in case of an emergency, it comes handy for the new owner to recover the cost of damages.
-In addition, failure to insure one’s vehicle can result in denial of a claim.
+Besides, a transfer of car insurance is required because, in case of an emergency, it comes in handy for the new owner to recover the cost of damages.
+In addition, failure to insure ones vehicle can result in denial of a claim.

 To transfer the existing car insurance from one person to another, you need to raise a transfer request with the motor insurance provider.
 Along with a transfer fee, the following documents are required to be submitted for car insurance transfer:

-In the process of selling a car, the previous owner signs over the registration and insurance details to the seller.
-However, there is an important exception to the car insurance transfer process i.e. the No Claims Bonus (NCB).
+In the process of selling a car, the previous owner transfers the registration and insurance details to the seller.
+However, there is an important exception to the car insurance transfer process, i.e. the No Claims Bonus (NCB).

 The No Claims Bonus is a 'reward' from insurance providers to safe drivers for not making any claims during their policy year.
-The NCB percentage can be used to reduce your renewal premiums.
-In fact, the greater the number of years, the more is the benefit/discount accumulated.
+The NCB percentage can be used to reduce your car insurance renewal premium for subsequent years.
+In fact, the greater the number of years, the more the benefit/discount accumulated.

-If an insurance policy is transferred to a new car, The NCB can be retained by producing an NCB retention letter to their new insurer.
-The letter makes the previous policyholder eligible for an NCB discount on the insurance premiums of the new car.
+When an insurance policy is transferred to a new car, the NCB can be retained by producing an NCB retention letter to their new insurer.
+The letter makes the previous policyholder eligible for an NCB discount on the insurance premium of the new car.